jennettageorge/UnsupervisedTopicModeling/README.md

 ## Approach

-There are many NLP approaches that can be taken on a corpus of this size like sentiment analysis, entity extraction, POS taging, and topic modeling, to name a few.
+There are many NLP approaches that can be taken on a corpus of this size like sentiment analysis, entity extraction, POS tagging, and topic modeling, to name a few.
 Since this corpus is unlabeled and there are not many data sources available with labeled news documents, sentiment analysis will be tricky and not necessarily accurate (however there are certainly methods of doing so, as shown in <a href="https://towardsdatascience.com/unsupervised-sentiment-analysis-a38bf1906483">this</a> article.

 Since our goal is to understand the main idea of takeaway from each article, topic modeling was our best choice of approaches, and many python libraries offer great tools to aid in topic modeling.
 The first approach was to use <a href="https://radimrehurek.com/gensim/models/phrases.html">gensim's Phrase</a> class to turn our list of words into bigrams, or 2-word phrases, and from there use some simple list-magic to find the most common bigrams in each article.